gsiems/plprofiler_client/README.md

-The profiler report contains a hot spots section that lists the functions/procedures that have either the highest total self-time or the highest average self-time as well as a details section that lists the profile data that was gathered for all functions and procedures with.
+The profiler report contains a hot spots section that lists the functions/procedures that have either the highest total self-time or the highest average self-time as well as a details section that lists the profile data that was gathered for all functions and procedures.

 ![Profile report](doc/profile.png)